Health system makes effort to handle short discharge opportunities

 Katie Starkey, MS, Director, Patient Experience Initiatives, Albert Einstein Healthcare Network, 5501 Old York Road, Room 18 Sley Building, Philadelphia, PA 19141.
 Telephone: (215) 456-9550.

 Steven L. Sivak, MD, FACP, The Paul J. Johnson Chairman, Department of Medicine, Albert Einstein Healthcare Network; Clinical Professor of Medicine, Jefferson Medical College; Medical Director, Einstein Community Health Associates, Internal Medicine and Family Practice, 5401 Old York Road, Klein Building, Suite 363, Philadelphia, PA 19141.
 Telephone: (215) 456-6962.
-Email: email@example.com.
+Email: [email protected].When patients are admitted through the emergency department (ED) and multiple clinicians are involved with competing priorities in their care, discharge planning can be challenging.